-Healthy Soil Makes Healthy Plants
+Healthy Soil Makes Plants More Resilient

-Whilst the soil itself will not prevent pests from attacking your plant, making sure that the soil is nutritious enough for your plants will ensure that they have their best chance of fighting off attacks.
+While the soil won't prevent pests from attacking your plants, ensuring that the earth is nutritious enough for your plants will provide their best chance of fighting off attacks.

 Improving Your Soil